pantaluna/esp32-mjd-starter-kit/Projects/esp32_mlx90393_sensor_using_lib/README.md

 ## Project Description
-This project demonstrates the basics of using the MJD component "mjd_mlx90393" for the popular Melexis MLX90393 magnetic field sensor.
+This project demonstrates the basics of using the MJD component "mjd_mlx90393" for the popular **Melexis MLX90393 magnetic field sensor** using the **I2C Bus**.

 Use it to get insights in how to use this component.

 Goto the component "components/mjd_mlx90393" for documentation, installation and wiring instructions, data sheets, FAQ, photo's, etc..

 ## Running the example
 - Run `make menuconfig` and modify the GPIO PIN#'s that you want to use in the section "MY PROJECT CONFIGURATION".
 You can also change the log level: use level INFO for normal operation, use level DEBUG for more detailed logging and to get insights in what the component is doing.